 - Alternatives to low-income loans

 - Can you get a loan if you’re unemployed or self-employed?

 - What can you do if you don’t qualify for a personal loan?

 There are some lenders with less stringent income requirements than others.
 Keep in mind that you’ll still likely need to meet other eligibility criteria to qualify, though — such as having good credit.

-Here are Credible’s partner lenders that offer personal loans to borrowers with low incomes:
+Here are Credible’s partner lenders that offer low-interest personal loans to borrowers with low incomes:

 |Lender||Fixed rates||Min. income||Loan amounts|

 |8.99% - 35.99% APR||Verifiable income must support ability to repay||$2,000 to $50,000|

 |9.57% - 35.99% APR||Verifiable income must support ability to repay||$1,000 to $40,000|